peterhinch/micropython-async/v3/docs/DRIVERS.md

 This driver runs the user supplied callback in an `asyncio` context, so that the callback runs only when other tasks have yielded to the scheduler.
-This ensures that the callback runs with the same rules as apply to any `uasyncio` task.
+This ensures that the callback runs with the same rules as apply to any `asyncio` task.
 This offers safety, even if the task triggers complex application behaviour.